RealTimeChris/Jsonifier/ReadMe.md

 ```
 ## Excluding Keys from Serialization at Runtime
 ----
-To exclude certain keys from being serialized at runtime using the Jsonifier library, you can create a member in your object called excludedKeys and add the keys you want to exclude to this set.
-You can then call the `serializeJson` member function of the `jsonifier::jsonifier_core` class with `true` passed into its first template parameter, to serialize the object to a JSON string, excluding the keys in the `excludedKeys` set.
+To exclude certain keys from being serialized at runtime using the Jsonifier library, you can create a member in your object called jsonifierExcludedKeys and add the keys you want to exclude to this set.
+You can then call the `serializeJson` member function of the `jsonifier::jsonifier_core` class with `true` passed into its first template parameter, to serialize the object to a JSON string, excluding the keys in the `jsonifierExcludedKeys` set.

 Here's an example of how you can do this:
 ```c++